 I recommend getting the original flavor.
 For a box of 12 pineapple cakes, you’ll need to fork over NT$372 ($13) or NT$620 ($21) for a box of 20.

 You could order these from Amazon, but they’re significantly more expensive.

 Chia Te Bakery address: No. 88, Section 5, Nanjing E Rd, Songshan District, Taipei City, Taiwan 105

 Taipei Leechi address: No. 67號, Section 2, Chang’an E Rd, Zhongshan District, Taipei City, Taiwan 104

-Taiwanese sun cakes, or Tai Yang Bing (太陽餅), are pastries that originate from Taichung, Taiwan.
-They’re soft and flaky and rolled into a shape that looks like the sun, hence the name.
+Taiwanese sun cakes, or Tai Yang Bing (太陽餅), are pastries from Taichung, Taiwan.
+They’re soft, flaky, and rolled into a shape that looks like the sun, hence the name.

 They charge a bit for their pastries, but not enough to shatter your wallet.
 23 Sun Bakery’s cakes are worth it, though.
 They’ve been baking these things for over 40 years.

 If you’re buying these for someone at home, buy a gift box.
 They’re around NT$270 ($9.50) for a box of 10.

 Show this address to a taxi driver, plug it into your Uber app, or click the link and follow it on a map app: 40343台中市西區三民路一段191號